How do I change my website without breaking Leadfeeder?

 Once you know that Tracker is on the site, you’ve set up your hostname rules and the sites are collecting data you can move on to other things!

-To keep everything named properly and looking good you can update your website and company settings.
+To keep everything named properly and looking good you can update your account and company settings.
 Check out this article to get those details.

 If you have our Google Analytics integration you may want to check that you are still connected to the right view.